wilbrownstead/Comp562_Repo/README.md

 to your local path.

-A .npy file containing 10 thousand spectra files can be downloaded at: https://gofile.io/d/IzQGtI It is 3.1 GB and will not yield good results when trained on the CNN, but it is meant as a demo.
+A .npy file containing 10 thousand spectra files can be downloaded at: https://gofile.io/d/IzQGtI It is 3.1 GB and will not yield good results when used to train/test the CNN, but it is meant as a demo.
 A large enough dataset to yield results consistent with our project is too large and would take to much time to expect a grader to be able to run.